Five NFTS Graduates Featured in Screen Stars of Tomorrow 2023!

 Having graduated from the NFTS Directing Documentary MA over a decade ago, Adeyemi, a Nigeria-born, London-based filmmaker has garnered acclaim for his documentary work, including his first short Sodiq in 2013, Panorama episode Murder On The Streets, and 2018 fantasy documentary Entitled.
 He is driven by a desire to explore a new landscape that blends fiction and documentary, while guided by his “North Star — to humanise and bring value to African life, to Black life, to my life, in a very specific way.”

 He currently is in the thick of honing his feature debut as a writer/director with supernatural fantasy film Ibeji and has also been throwing himself into other high-profile projects.
-First, he shot second unit on Neil Gaiman’s Prime Video series Anansi Boys, working with the likes of Delroy Lindo and Whoopi Goldberg on an LED volume virtual-production wall in Edinburgh.
+First, he shot second unit on Prime Video series Anansi Boys, working with the likes of Delroy Lindo and Whoopi Goldberg on an LED volume virtual-production wall in Edinburgh.
 “It was the first time I’d been on a production of a scale like that,” he says.
 Then he directed two episodes of BBC/Netflix show Champion, about the Black music scene in south London.
 Beyond Ibeji, Michael plans to continue applying his own distinct cultural texture to genre films with a supernatural sci-fi script, which he intends to be his second feature.

 Sandhya Suri - Writer/Director